Information Theoretic Text-to-Image Alignment: Our method: MITUNE

-As described in \Cref{algo:mitune}, for each prompt $p^{(i)}$ in the fine-tuning set $\mathcal{P}$, we use the pre-trained model to generate a fixed number $M$ of synthetic, paired images.
+As described in Algorithm \ref{algo:mitune}, for each prompt $p^{(i)}$ in the fine-tuning set $\mathcal{P}$, we use the pre-trained model to generate a fixed number $M$ of synthetic images.
 Given prompt-image pairs $(p^{(i)} ; z^{(j)}),\, j \in [1,M]$, we estimate pair-wise \gls{MI} and select the top $k$ pairs, which will be part of the model fine-tuning dataset $\mathcal{S}$.
-Finally, we augment the pre-trained model with adapters~\cite{hu2021lora, liu2024dora}, and proceed with fine-tuning, according to several variants.
-We study the impact of the adapter choice, and whether only the denoising network, or both the denoising and text encoder networks should be fine-tuned.
-Moreover, we measure the impact of the number of fine-tuning rounds $R$ to apply to the pre-trained model, i.e., we renew the fine-tuning dataset $\mathcal{S}$, and fine-tune the last model generation.

-Our efficient implementation combines latent generation, and point-wise \gls{MI} computation, as shown in \Cref{algo:miestimate}.
-Indeed, since \gls{MI} estimation involves computing an expectation over diffusion times $t$, it is easy to combine generation and estimation in the same loop.
-Moreover, this function can be easily parallelized, to gain significant performance boost in the construction of the fine-tuning set $\mathcal{S}$.
+Finally, we augment the pre-trained model with adapters~\citep{hu2021lora, liu2024dora}, and proceed with fine-tuning.
+We study the impact of the adapter choice, and whether only the denoising network or both the denoising and text encoder networks should be fine-tuned (\Cref{app:abl_model}).
+Moreover, we measure the impact of the number of fine-tuning rounds $R$ to the pre-trained model, i.e., we renew the fine-tuning dataset $\mathcal{S}$ using the fine-tuned model, and re-fine-tune it using Algorithm~\ref{algo:mitune} (\Cref{sec:results}).
+Our efficient implementation combines latent generation and point-wise \gls{MI} computation as shown in Algorithm~\ref{algo:miestimate}.
+Since \gls{MI} estimation involves computing an expectation over diffusion times $t$, it is easy to combine generation and estimation in the same loop.
+Moreover, the function is easy to parallelize to significantly speed up the fine-tuning set $\mathcal{S}$ composition.